nkhishig/nkhishig_blog/_posts/2018-01-08-İlham-verici-sözler.md

 > Bottomless wonders spring from simple rules.. repeated without end - Mandelbrot

 > There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self - Hemingway

+> The purpose of life is to know yourself and love yourself and trust yourself and be yourself.